 This is a known issue and unfortunately, it seems like it can be fixed, as it doesn’t depend on us.
 At the moment we know that some Xiaomi devices, shows completely wrong alarm, while some Samsung devices anticipate the next alarm of some minutes.

 Smart Launcher show very few and not intrusive ads even to free users.
 If you are experiencing this issue, you probably installed a malicious app that is showing advertising using popups while you normally use your phone.

-Actually there is no reason to think this.
 Smart Launcher has been designed, and is continuously optimized, to use as less resources as possible and when it is running replaces the build-in launcher.
 Extremely few tasks are performed while Smart Launcher is running in the background (SL reacts to apps installs and uninstalls by creating or deleting some icon).